tpm2-software/tpm2-pytss/README.md

 TPM2 TSS Python bindings for Enhanced System API (ESYS), Feature API (FAPI), Marshaling (MU), TCTI Loader (TCTILdr) and RC Decoding (rcdecode) libraries.
-It also contains utility methods for wrapping keys to TPM 2.0 data structures for importation into the TPM, TPM-less makecredential command and name calculations, TSS2 PEM Key format support, importing Keys from PEM, DER and SSH formats, conversion from tpm2-tools based command line strings and loading tpm2-tools context files.
+It also contains utility methods for wrapping keys to TPM 2.0 data structures for importation into the TPM, unwrapping keys and exporting them from the TPM, TPM-less makecredential command and name calculations, TSS2 PEM Key format support, importing Keys from PEM, DER and SSH formats, conversion from tpm2-tools based command line strings and loading tpm2-tools context files.

 ## Documentation